CodeForAfrica/AlertME/README.md

 Optional: You can define the environment by adding `--env=[<environment>]` argument.
 For example `php artisan migrate --env=local`.

+##### 5. Queue Configuration

+Queue configuration to run tasks in the background requires mainly configuration of supervisor to initiate the listener.
+Create and edit the `/etc/supervisor/conf.d/greenalert.conf` file.
+In the file, add the following:

+    [program:beanstalkd]
+    command=beanstalkd

+    [program:greenalert_queue]
+    command=php artisan queue:listen --timeout=0 --memory=256 --tries=5 --queue=greenalert,default
+    directory=/path/to/GreenAlert
+    stdout_logfile=/path/to/GreenAlert/app/storage/logs/supervisor_queue.log

+Once saved, reload supervisor as such:

+    sudo supervisorctl
+    supervisor> reload
+    supervisor> exit

+Running `sudo supervisorctl` again, should show you the programs running.

-##### 5. Configure Nginx
+##### 6. Configure Nginx

-To see the page on *example.com* you would need to configure Nginx.
+Finally, to see the page on *example.com* you would need to configure Nginx.
 To do this, add the following to the file `/etc/nginx/sites-available/default`:

     server {
       listen   80;